40 Best Things to Do on Hawaiʻi Island (The Big Island)

 Warning

-Therefore, if you are considering the jump, make sure that the water looks as calm and as glassy as the photo below, and I would still advise talking to the locals to see what they have to say about the conditions.
+This is why I strongly recommend against the jump for most who are visiting and aren’t familiar with the conditions, and know that even if the water looks as calm and glassy as the photo below, I still advise talking to the locals to see what they have to say about the conditions.

 Google Maps Directions: South Point